yabellini/docs.carpentries.org/topic_folders/workshop_administration/email_templates.md

 Thank you for attending the recent [ Data/Library/Software Carpentry workshop ].
 We hope you left your workshop feeling empowered to continue learning more about the tools that were covered.
 We would like to capture your thoughts about what was covered and your perception of the workshop overall.
 Please complete the post-workshop survey at (  INSERT LINK TO SURVEY  ) as soon as possible.

 If you have any questions about our assessment strategy, please contact Kari L. Jordan, Director of Assessment and Community Equity for The Carpentries at kariljordan@carpentries.org.
-We look forward to your continued involvement with our community!
+We are excited about  your continued involvement with our community!

 Our best,
 Your instructors